thecml/kubernetes-on-arm/README.md

 ## Cross-compiling

 For this project, I compile the binaries on ARM hosts.
 But I've also made a script that can cross-compile if you want to compile it faster.
 Check it out: https://github.com/luxas/kubernetes-on-arm/blob/master/scripts/build-k8s-on-amd64/Dockerfile

+## Running tests

+Right now there are one test:
+ - `run-test master` will simply do what the `Use Kubernetes` section does.
+It setups a master, runs `nginx`, starts the DNS, registry and sleep addons.

+Logs can be found at: `/etc/kubernetes/source/scripts/logs` The tests can be found at: `/etc/kubernetes/source/scripts/tests` The test might fail, although the thing it's testing is in fact working.
+Report an issue in that case.

 ## Service management